 Both blockchain and cloud computing are playing a vital role in changing enterprises’ work environments and the way traditional computing works.

 Their emergence has not only gained momentum in the existing business infrastructure but has also changed the way the world of application development, storage, online transaction, and other services functions.
 Although cloud is a well-oiled model that can accelerate blockchain projects, their merger and blockchain cloud services are still in infancy.

 This blog has hopefully helped you understand how blockchain works.
-To know more about the technology and take on a career path as a blockchain developer, you can enroll for upGrad’s PG Certificate in Blockchain Technology.
+To know more about the technology and take on a career path as a blockchain developer, you can enroll for upGrad’s Advanced certificate program in blockchain technology.
 It provides one-on-one mentorship and 200+ hours of learning content with zero-percent EMI options.